AkshayChordiya/News/README.md

 ## What's the app about?
 It's an extremely simple app which uses [NewsAPI](https://newsapi.org/) to show the latest news from Google News.
 It uses Retrofit 2 to fetch the news from the API.
+The main aim of this sample app is show how to use the new [Architecture Guidelines](https://developer.android.com/topic/libraries/architecture/index.html) with Kotlin.

 ## Steps to run:
 - Go to [NewsAPI](https://newsapi.org/) and generate an API key (It's only 2 steps!)